 Here it is not “God” but rather “the Godhead” which exists in the three.
-“Godhead” here must mean not the Trinity, but rather the divine nature; that they share this, makes thee Three amount to just one god, and have all the same essential features.
-This might be compatible with some sort of “social” theory, the kind where the Trinity aren’t a group, but rather a god.
+“Godhead” here must mean not the Trinity, but rather the divine nature; that they share this (somehow) makes thee Three amount to just one god, and have all the same essential features.
+This might be compatible with some sort of “social” or three-self theory, the kind where the Trinity aren’t a group, but rather a god.

 In any case, at the time, under the tutelage of folk who composed creeds like these, what did I think about the Trinity?
 Again, I would say that I didn’t think about it.

 I would have said that Jesus is God, meaning, that he’s God himself, God in human form.
 The gospel is that Jesus died to pay for our sins, and only God himself could do that, right?
 Plus look at those miracles – only God could walk on water, or raise the dead, right?
 Basically, “Jesus” is God’s proper name, and I used “Jesus” and “God” interchangeably.

 I now think that I was, much of the time, simply confusing the two – like a person who thinks that George H.W.
 Bush and George W. Bush are the same man.
 In other moments, such as when I was was reading the Bible, I again distinguished Jesus from the God he served.
 But if you asked my “Who is Jesus?”
 I’d say “God” – meaning, God himself.
 Which is to say: I’d once again confuse God together with his Son.